Elite Rodeo Athletes: 2017 season

 The ERA had announced that the top 7 competitors in each event, according to 2016 point totals, would be invited to join the 2017 ERA Premier Tour.
 However, the ERA cancelled the 2017 season.
 Mote announced that this did not mean that the organization was folding.
 Instead, the ERA was taking more time to plan and organize.
 By leaving their schedule free for a year, it gave the competitors the chance to return temporarily to the PRCA to earn a living.

 The PRCA insisted that all applying for membership the 2017 season (which began in late 2016) sign an affidavit stating they held no financial interest in other rodeo associations.
 The WPRA followed the PRCA, refusing membership cards to ERA shareholders beginning in 2017.
 Although the ERA refused to comment on their membership, as of December 19, 2016, 43 ERA contestants, including Brazile, Branquino, and Cooper, had competed at a PRCA-sanctioned rodeo.

 World Champions Rodeo Alliance

-After the collapse of the ERA, Bobby Mote, now retired from bareback bronc riding, got together with a group of fellow rodeo enthusiasts and formed the World Champions Rodeo Alliance (WCRA) in 2018, with Mote as its president.
+After the ERA's collapse, Bobby Mote, now retired from bareback bronc riding, got together with a group of fellow rodeo enthusiasts and formed the World Champions Rodeo Alliance (WCRA) in 2018, with Mote as its president.

+The WCRA lasted for seven years, before shutting down in the summer of 2025.